Choosing a training split is one of the more consequential decisions you make when setting up a programme.

-Two popular training splits are the Arnold split and the PPL (push, pull, legs) split.
+Two of the most popular and well-established splits for intermediate and advanced lifters are the Arnold split and the PPL, or push, pull, legs, split.

 At a Glance – Arnold Split Vs PPL Split